programme-zero/ZerOS/README.md

 # ZerOS
-Simple x64 Operating System with bootloader
+Simple x64 Operating System with bootloader.
 The current bootloader will is a WIP and will not boot